mill1000/midea-msmart/README.md

 * Toshiba AC NA (com.midea.toshiba)
 * 美的美居 (com.midea.ai.appliances)

-__Note: Only air conditioner devices (type 0xAC) are supported.__

-See [usage](#usage) to determine if a device is supported.
+__Note: Only air conditioners (type 0xAC) are supported.
+See the [usage](#usage) section for how to check compatibility.__

 ## Features
 #### Async Support
-The device, LAN and cloud classes have all been rewritten to support async/await syntax.
+The library fully supports async/await, allowing non-blocking communication with devices.

 ```python
 from msmart.device import AirConditioner as AC